-Case 3:17-cv-01017-BEN-JLB Document 53-9 Filed 04/09/18 PageID.6567 Page 31 of 76
+Case 3:17-cv-01017-BEN-JLB Document 53-9 Filed 04/09/18 PageID.6567 Page 31 of 76 medication that would affect his behavior or by any means to explain his actions on December 14, 2012.

 An investigation of this magnitude requires careful planning and review.
 The interviews took substantial time, first to identify which individuals should be interviewed and then to conduct the actual interviews.
 Physical evidence had to be examined and forensically reviewed.
 This included ballistics, fingerprint and DNA analysis.
 Additionally, all of the information collected had to be reviewed and summarized in written statements that have since become a part of the investigation, reflecting thousands of dedicated law enforcement and prosecutor hours.